Bring your own CDN

-- Forward headers: "whitelist", add header "CloudFront-Forwarded-Proto" as otherwise we won’t be able to tell if the request comes via SSL or not.
+CloudFront-Forwarded-Proto.
+Otherwise, we won’t be able to tell if a request comes via SSL or not.
+Also add

 - All the other fields can be left with default values.

-Basically, you're mapping to the root of the domain, and let Iframely orchestrate the CloudFront cache.
-You may create custom CNAME if you like, but don’t forget to get a custom SSL certificate from Amazon in that case as well.
-It might be easier to just use the default *.cloudfront.com domain name.
+You may create custom CNAME subdomain from your main domain that points to CloudFront distribution if you like, but don’t forget to get a custom SSL certificate from Amazon in that case as well.

-You can either create a subdomain for your existing CloudFlare site, or register a custom rool-level domain and add it to CloudFlare separetly.
+You can either create a subdomain for your existing Cloudflare site, or register a custom root-level domain and add it to Cloudflare separately.

-In Caching, set Caching Level to Standard as Iframely needs the query strings.
-If you need other values elsewhere on your domain, then you can't set CDN as subdomain.
-You will have to register a separate domain for your CDN with Iframely, as our iFrames won't work without query strings.
+Iframely needs all query string parameters.
+If you need other Cache Control values elsewhere on your domain, then you will not be able to set CDN as subdomain.
+You will have to register a separate domain for your custom CDN with Iframely, as our iFrames don’t work without query strings.

 Contact us to finalize

 Once you’ve configured your CDN, send us your CDN domain name.
-We will verify that everything is right and configure it as domain name for your smart iFrames.
+We will verify that everything is right and configure it as domain name for your Iframely iFrames.

 If you use User Consents feature, you may also need to allow